mnarasimhan02/MachineLearning/Capstone/YelpReview/Readme.md

-Machine Learning Engineer Nanodegree
+## Machine Learning Engineer Nanodegree

-Capstone Proposal - Sentiment Analysis of Yelp review dataset from Kaggle
+### Capstone Proposal - Sentiment Analysis of Yelp review dataset from Kaggle

-January 11, 2017
+January 14, 2017

-Rohan Verma
-June 19th, 2017
+Mahesh Narasimhan

 Files

 The project contains the following files:

-Yelp_Review_Sentiment_Analysis: This is the Python Notebook containing all the code and analysis done for the project.
+Yelp_Review_Sentiment_Analysis.ipynb: This is the Python Notebook containing all the code and analysis done for the project.

-report.ipynb: This contains the project report.
+Yelp_Review_Sentiment_Analysis_report.pdf: This contains the project report.

 Capstone_nlp.pdf: This python notebook contains the project proposal.